Edt-2000/Edt-2000-microcontrollers/src/FastLed2/README.md

 ## Pending ideas + todos

+- Move animations etc to channel 3
+- Use channel 4 as led mask configurator
+    - dictate randomness
+    - dictate amount of leds at the same time
 - Snake animation
 - Theater chase that change position upon animation event so can be timed perfectly
 - Pong animation (escalates and becomes incredibly fast)